Last Updated on November 6, 2020 by Audrey Scott

 What is Burmese food?
 Which Burmese dishes should you seek out and what sort of flavors and spices might you find when you visit Burma (Myanmar)?
 This Burmese Food Guide provides shares our favorite Burmese dishes, street food, snacks, and curries that you'll find in Burma (Myanmar).

-However, during our visit to Burma (Myanmar), we quickly appreciated Burmese cuisine for the beauty of what it is: an Asian cuisine fused from Southeast Asian, Chinese and Indian influences.
+During our month-long visit to Burma (Myanmar), we explored Burmese food to the fullest — frequenting street food stands, eating in restaurants, even enjoying a few home-cooked meals at local homes.
+We quickly appreciated Burmese cuisine for the beauty of what it is: an Asian cuisine fused from Southeast Asian, Chinese and Indian influences.

 Armed with that perspective, we found Burmese food a pleasure.
 Street food was varied, accessible and inexpensive.
 Restaurants were similarly enjoyable.
-And we were even invited for a few home-cooked meals.
+And we were even fortunate to be invited into homes in towns and villages for a few home-cooked meals.

-Note: In case you’re wondering, we never got sick.
+Note: In case you're wondering, we never got sick eating Burmese food (here are some tips on how to eat local and stay healthy).
 Although we ate food on trains, in street stalls and in markets, we almost always ate vegetarian.
 In these environments, eating meat can be dicey.
 We avoid it if we have any doubts.

 1. Mohinga (or mohinka)